-The estimated reading time for this post is 187 seconds
+The estimated reading time for this post is 203 seconds

 The first six months are critical to any injured body part that wants to heal.
 Proper care, nutrition, stretching, exercise and relaxation are essential components of rehabilitation.
 A “don’t give up attitude” is too.
-I can relate to the limited movement, the pain, and the frustration from the rotator cuff injury!
+I can relate to the limited movement, the pain, and the frustration from my rotator cuff injury!

 I was offline for maintenance, but I’m back and stronger than ever!

-Rehabilitation includes body and mind.
-Speaking of mind, I am grateful to hear of the new change in the Iowa workers’ compensation law to provide workers who have a serious shoulder injury and can no longer return to their existing job with vocational rehabilitation benefits.
+Rehabilitation also includes body and mind.
+Speaking of mind, I am grateful to hear of the change in the Iowa workers’ compensation law to provide workers who have a serious shoulder injury and can no longer return to their existing job with vocational rehabilitation benefits.

 My professional rehabilitation counseling practice is focused on helping people participate in the world around them, particularly in their own world of work.